- See which voltage sensors and transducers are available today

 Example of a non-referenced single-ended measurement (NRSE)

 If we ignore the ground and measure between two points in a circuit, we are making a differential measurement.
 It’s called differential because we are measuring the DIFFERENCE between these two points.
 We’re really measuring two signals instead of one in a single-ended scenario.
-Each differential channel really has two preamps inside it, and these inputs are floating with respect to ground.
+Each differential channel really has two preamps inside it, and these inputs are floating with respect to the ground.

 Example of a differential (DIFF) measurement